khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 - How quickly do they sell?
 - And how consistently do they perform over time?

 To achieve this, I designed an end-to-end reporting solution, using Power BI dashboards built on structured sales data and custom product classifications.
-The final deliverable consists of multiple interactive dashboards that classify over 200 product types based on their performance.
+The final deliverable comprises multiple interactive dashboards that categorise over 200 product types based on their performance.
 These dashboards give the business a dynamic and transparent view of which products to restock, monitor, or clear, all through a self-updating, user-friendly interface designed to support long-term growth.

 ### Case Study: Pigment Squad

-Pigment Squad launched in April 2024, selling unpainted figurines both in-store and online, while offering an in-store table area for customers to paint on-site.
+Pigment Squad launched in April 2024, selling unpainted figurines both in-store and online, while offering an in-store table area for customers to paint their figurines.
 Its product range is constantly evolving as new figurine types are introduced to test customer interest.

 <p align="center">
   <div style="display: inline-block; text-align: center; margin-right: 20px;">